I-am-Xoid/Fortnite-Stealer/README.md

 To launch Fortnite using the victim's account:

 1. **Download and Set Up Aerial Launcher**
-   - Get Aerial Launcher from [Aerial Launcher](https://github.com/Ciensprog/Aerial-Launcher/releases).
+   - Get Aerial Launcher from [Spitfire Launcher](https://github.com/BurakYs/Spitfire-Launcher/releases/).
-   - After installation, navigate to the bottom right of the Aerial Launcher's side navigation bar and select **Authorization Code**.
+   - add the account after its installed and press launch game.
+Thats it! :)

 2. **Get the Authorization Code**
    - Click the **Get Code** button.